Secure-Instruct: An Automated Pipeline for Synthesizing Instruction-Tuning Datasets Using LLMs for Secure Code Generation: The Methodology of

 \subsection{CWE Seeds Collection}

-First, we collect CWE documents from the MITRE.
-The MITRE is an official website that serves as an authoritative resource for understanding and analyzing Common Weakness Enumerations (CWEs).
+First, we collect Common Weakness Enumeration (CWE) documents from the MITRE.
+The MITRE is an official website that serves as an authoritative resource for understanding and analyzing CWEs.
 Each CWE entry on the website includes a comprehensive description, highlighting the nature of the vulnerability, its potential impact, and common scenarios in which it arises.
 Additionally, the entries feature illustrative code examples that contrast vulnerable and secure implementations, offering both context and practical insights.

-Figure~\ref{fig:mitre} presents an example of CWE-78 (OS Command Injection) from the MITRE website.
-This example includes a detailed overview of the weakness, an explanation of its root causes, and multiple code snippets demonstrating how this vulnerability can manifest in real-world software.
-These examples not only facilitate a deeper understanding of the security flaws but also serve as valuable references for LLMs to generate secure code examples.
-In particular, \toolS leverages the information from the MITRE website for each CWE, namely 1) the category of CWE, 2) the overall description, and 3) code snippet examples with their explanations.
+As shown in Figure~\ref{fig:mitre}, CWE-78 (OS Command Injection) provides such insights. \toolS leverages the information from the MITRE website for each CWE, namely 1) the category of CWE, 2) the overall description, and 3) code snippet examples with their explanations.
 In total, we collected 44 CWEs from MITRE.